Germany's Dolphin Trust was a pyramid scheme, causing devastation for investors | DW | 05.05.2021

 "The last time I heard from anyone was in spring 2018, when they asked me what I thought they could do with it," he said.
 "They suggested perhaps luxury apartments, to which I laughed, because this area just does not have the market for upmarket flats."

-In April this year, a report by the television program Prime Time for the Irish national broadcaster RTE detailed the huge scale of damage done to Irish investors by Dolphin, with just under 2,000 people owed around €200 million by the bust company.
+In April this year, a report by the television program Prime Time for the Irish national broadcaster RTE detailed the huge scale of damage done to Irish investors by Dolphin Trust, with just under 2,000 people owed around €200 million by the bust company.

 RTE spoke to Stephan Schlier, the mayor of the Bavarian town of Bad Aibling, where Dolphin Trust bought an old brewery, long since left to the elements.